jmertic/dco-org-check/README.md

+# DCO org check

 Script to check a GitHub org for commits without a DCO signoff that should have one.

 Loads config file ( defaults to dco_org_check.yaml, or specify at the command line after -c ) for credentials

-Config file options ( set argument is the default if not specified )
+## Config file options ( set argument is the default if not specified )

 ```yaml
 # GitHub access token ( required )
 token: